 Woodson chose the second week of February for the celebration because it marks the birthdays of two men who greatly influenced the black American population: Frederick Douglass (February 14), an escaped slave who became one of the foremost black abolitionists and civil rights leaders in the nation, and President Abraham Lincoln (February 12), who signed the Emancipation Proclamation, which abolished slavery in America's confederate states.

-Page 3 of 3 - In 1976, Negro History Week expanded into Black History Month.
+In 1976, Negro History Week expanded into Black History Month.